shannonpileggi/code-review-for-analysts/README.md

 High level documentation should be added in the top of the script / quarto document regarding the aims of this body of work.
 This documentation should also include links to relevant internal documents when applicable (i.e. protocols, data request forms, etc.).
 If conversations occurred to clarify or confirm any portion of that request, then that should be added to the high level description as well
 (e.g., "Confirmed with Susan that the dates are for the 2023 calendar year.").
+If the scope of the request evolves, then the documentation should be aligned with the updated scope.

 Comments are also expected throughout the script.
 * New data sets should have a brief comment about expected form and content